hyperledger/besu/docs/Troubleshooting/Troubleshooting.md

 In [free gas networks](../Configuring-Pantheon/FreeGas.md), [`--min-gas-price`](../Reference/Pantheon-CLI-Syntax.md#min-gas-price) must be set to 0.

-## Missing Command Line Options

-When running Pantheon from the Docker image a number of [command line options are not used](../Getting-Started/Run-Docker-Image.md#command-line-options).

 ## Genesis Milestone

 Not including a sufficient milestone in the genesis file can lead to unexpected and inconsistent behaviour without